ofevie/Getting-and-Cleaning-Data-Course-Project/README.md

 - Each observation forms a row.
 - Each type of observational unit forms a table.

-(The original data violated the 3rd characteristic: we needed to use several files to construct a complete dataset/observational unit.)
+(The original data clearly violated the 3rd characteristic: we needed to use several files to construct a complete dataset/observational unit.)

 In the case of *meandata* the key part is to answer: **'what is a variable?'**.
 As I see it, the variables are only 10: